VianWan/VianWan.github.io/_pages/about.md

 </ul>

 # 🧸 Societies
-- *2024.08*, Volunteer at the International Meeeting for Applied Geoscience and Energy, Houston, Texas`(IMAGE'24).`
+- *2024.08*, Volunteer at the International Meeeting for Applied Geoscience and Energy, Houston, Texas, USA`(IMAGE'24).`
 - *2024.06*, Volunteer at the 11th International Conference on Environmental and Engineering Geophyscis, Shenzhen, China `(ICEEG2024).`
 - *2024.05*, Volunteer at the International Workshop on Gravity, Electrical & Magnetic Methods and Their Applications, Shenzhen, China`(GEM 2024).`
 - *2023.08*, Volunteer at the 16th China International Geo-electromagnetism Workshop, Shenzhen, China `(CIGEW2023).`